Journal of Tropical Oceanography ›› 2025, Vol. 44 ›› Issue (1): 82-92.doi: 10.11978/2024036CSTR: 32234.14.2024036

-Study on the mechanism of the Northwest Pacific marine heatwaves in the summer of 2022
+Distribution characteristics and mechanism of the Northwest Pacific marine heatwaves in the summer of 2022*

-ZHOU Xiangrun1, WANG Ying1, ZHI Hai2
+ZHOU Xiangrun1(), WANG Ying1(), ZHI Hai2

 1. 1.
-School of Marine Sciences, Nanjing University of Information Science and Technology, Nanjing 210044, China;
+School of Marine Sciences, Nanjing University of Information Science and Technology, Nanjing 210044, China

 2. School of Atmospheric Sciences, Nanjing University of Information Science and Technology, Nanjing 210044, China